 Please note that the RCM does not use module codes.

 All RCM courses run for a full academic year with examinations at the end of the year.
-ERASMUS exchange students are not at the RCM when examinations take place so they do not normally undertake any formal assessment during their stay.
-Credits awarded to ERASMUS students are therefore not awarded for completion of individual modules.
+Most exchange students leave at the end of the Autumn term and are not at the RCM when examinations take place so they do not normally undertake any formal assessment during their stay.
+Credits are therefore not awarded to these students for completion of individual modules.
 40 RCM credits (equal to 20 ECTS) are awarded for successful completion of the overall exchange period, which is defined as successful completion of principal study lessons and any other activities specified on a student’s Learning Agreement.

-At the end of the exchange period students are provided with a Certificate of Completion of Exchange and an Exchange Transcript by the RCM.
+At the end of the exchange period students are provided with an Exchange Transcript by the RCM.
 This will be used by your home institution to recognise your period of study at the RCM and convert the credits you have gained to the system of credit used in your country.